-Figure 2 clearly illustrates that Latinas of Mexican descent constitute the largest ethnic/national origin subgroup of LAPIS Survey respondents (54.2%), followed by Puerto Ricans (16.3%), South Americans (11.9%), "Other" (11.3%), Spaniards (6.9%), Central Americans (5.4%), Cubans (4.9%), and Dominicans (4.4%).
-Of the Focus Group participants, Mexican Americans (36%), Puerto Ricans (24%) and South Americans (20%), constitute the three largest ethnic/national origin subgroups, although there is a significantly larger representation of Puerto Ricans and South Americans in the Focus Groups as compared to the Survey respondents.
-Compared to the percentage of Survey respondents, Central Americans (8%) have a somewhat larger representation in the Focus Groups, while the Cuban (4%) and Dominican (4%) representation in both the Survey and Focus Groups is almost identical.
-Although Latinas of Mexican descent represent a smaller percentage of participants in the Focus Groups as compared with their representation in the Survey, they still constitute the largest number of participants overall.

-In the 2009 HNBA Study, Latinas of Mexican descent were the majority in both the Survey and the Focus Groups (47% for both), while Puerto Ricans were the second largest group of Survey respondents (19%), and Cubans had the second largest representation in the Focus Groups (13%).
+FIGURE 1.
+AGE OF STUDY PARTICIPANTS ii.
+Ethnicity/national origin Figure 2 clearly illustrates that Latinas of Mexican descent con- 162 60% 50% 40% 30% 20% 10% 0% Spaniard\ Dominican Mexican Other \ Central Cuban Puerto South Rican American American Ethnicity/National Origin Focus Group Participants Survey Respondents FIGURE 2.
+ETHNICITY/NATIONAL ORIGIN OF STUDY PARTICIPANTS stituted the largest ethnic/national origin subgroup of LAPIS Survey respondents (54.2%), followed by Puerto Ricans (16.3%), South Americans (11.9%), "Other" (11.3%), Spaniards (6.9%), Central Americans (5.4%), Cubans (4.9%), and Dominicans (4.4%).
+Of the Focus Group participants, Mexican Americans (36%), Puerto Ricans (24%) and South Americans (20%), constituted the three largest ethnic/national origin subgroups, although there was a significantly larger representation of Puerto Ricans and South Americans in the Focus Groups as compared to the Survey respondents.
+Compared to the percentage of Survey respondents, Central Americans (8%) had a somewhat larger representation in the Focus Groups, while the Cuban (4%) and Dominican (4%) representation in both the Survey and Focus Groups were almost identical.
+Although Latinas of Mexican descent represented a smaller percentage of participants in the Focus Groups as compared with their representation in the Survey, they still constituted the largest number of participants overall.
+In the 2009 HNBA Study, Latinas of Mexican descent were the majority in both the Survey and the Focus Groups (47% for both), while Puerto Ricans were the second largest group of Survey respondents (19%), and Cubans had the second largest representa- &lt;sup>38 Approximately one-third of those who selected "Other" identified as Chicana, Chicana/Latina and Chicana/Mexican American.
+No focus group participant identified as Spaniard or Other. tion in the Focus Groups (13%).
 South Americans had high rates of representation in both the Survey (15%) and Focus Groups (12%).
+Race iii.